Estimote/Android-Fleet-Management-SDK/README.md

                 .withOnErrorAction{/* Do something here */}
                 .startWithForegroundScanner(notification)
 ```
-- **addProximityRules** - adds your pre-defined rules to `ProximityObserver`
+- **addProximityRules** - adds your pre-defined rules to `ProximityObserver`.
-- **lowLatencyPowerMode** - The most reliable mode, but may drain battery a lot.
+- **lowLatencyPowerMode** - the most reliable mode, but may drain battery a lot.
-- **balancedPowerMode** - Balance between scan reliability and battery drainage.
+- **balancedPowerMode** - balance between scan reliability and battery drainage.
-- **lowPowerMode** - Battery efficient mode, but not that reliable.
+- **lowPowerMode** - battery efficient mode, but not that reliable.
 - **onErrorAction** - action triggered when any error occurs - such as cloud connection problems, scanning, etc.
 - **startWithForegroundScanner** - starts the observation proces with scanner wrapped in Foreground Service.
 This will display notification in notifications bar, but will ensure that the scanning won't be killed by the system.
-It may even work after user kills your app.
+It may even work after the user kills your app.
 - **startWithSimpleScanner** - starts the observation with scanner without any service.
 The scan will be destroyed when your app dies.
-Use this if you want to run quick and simple scan, or you want to implement service wrapper by yourself.
+Use this if you want to run a quick and simple scan, or you want to implement a service wrapper by yourself.

 After start, the `ProximityObserver` will return `ProximityObserver.Handler` that you can use to stop scanning later.
 For example:
 ```Kotlin